How to Get and Set Up Internet in Your Apartment: Best Wi‑Fi Options

 Former Tenant Tip: It’s not common, but some apartments include Wi-Fi in the rental agreement.
 Read the fine print before researching other options before you move into your apartment.

-What Are the Best Internet Providers for Apartments?
+The Best Internet Providers with Wi-Fi for Apartments

 The best internet provider for apartments depends on your location.
 Most urban areas have more options, including familiar companies such as AT&T, Cox, Spectrum, T-Mobile, and Xfinity.
 If you live in a suburban apartment, you may have fewer choices.
 Your chosen provider also doesn’t have to be the same as the one for your mobile or TV service.